Richard Mille: VMDH

 VMDH (Vital Morel Décalque Horlogère) is located in La Chaux-de-Fonds, Switzerland, 25 km from Les Breuleux.
 It specialises in transfers and the decoration of watch movement components (galvanoplasty, electroplating, etc.) VMDH produces the dials and flanges used by the Richard Mille and applies phosphorescent pigments.
 VMDH is chaired by Yves Mathys.

 Technologies

-Richard Mille watches are designed to be very shock-resistant and accurate.
+Richard Mille watches are advertised to be shock-resistant and accurate.
 They are light in weight, using materials including grade 5 titanium, LITAL, Carbon TPT, and graphene.

 Richard Mille teamed up with North Thin Ply Technology (NTPT), producer of lightweight pre-impregnated materials used in sailing and Formula 1, to produce the RM 27-02 Rafael Nadal in Carbon NTPT and Quartz TPT, and the RM 11-03 McLaren.